 What is a dental filling?

 When your tooth is damaged or decayed, a hole will often be left behind.
-A filling is a way to repair this damage by filling the hole left by the damage with a dental resin that matches the color of your teeth.
+A tooth filling is a way to repair this damage by filling the hole left by the damage with a dental resin that matches the color of your teeth.
 Dr. Mays will remove the decayed part of your tooth, leaving a clean hole for the filling.
 Once the area is free of decay and thoroughly cleaned, Dr. Mays will fill the cavity with a filling.
 This helps prevent food particles and bacteria from getting stuck in the hole, which prevents further decay.
 Fillings are a good solution for teeth with slight decay.
 If a tooth has more extensive decay or damage, another method of repair will need to be used.